qojulia/WaveguideQED.jl/docs/src/tutorial.md

 ```@example tutorial
 using PyPlot
+rcParams = PyPlot.PyDict(PyPlot.matplotlib."rcParams") #hide
+rcParams["font.size"] = 20 #hide
+rcParams["font.family"] = "serif" #hide
+rcParams["mathtext.fontset"] ="cm" #hide
 viewed_state = OnePhotonView(ψ_out)
 fig,ax = subplots(1,2,figsize=(9,4.5))
-ax[1].plot(times,viewed_state,"r-")
+ax[1].plot(times,real.(viewed_state),"r-",label="Real part")
 ax[1].set_xlabel("Time [a.u]")
 ax[1].set_ylabel(L"$\xi(t)$")

 ax[2].plot(times,abs.(viewed_state).^2,"r-")
 ax[2].set_xlabel("Time [a.u]")
 ax[2].set_ylabel(L"$|\xi(t)|^2$")
-plt.tight_layout()
+plt.tight_layout() #hide
 plt.savefig("scat_onephoton.svg") #hide
 nothing #hide
 ```
 ![alt text](scat_onephoton.svg)

 We see that the wavefunction has changed after the interaction with the cavity.
-More specifically we see how the pulse gets absorped into the cavity leading and a corresponding phase change of the wave.
-This phase change also leads to destructive interference between the photon being emitted from the cavity and the reflection af the incoming photon.
-This leads to the dip in the photon wavefunction after the interaction.
+More specifically, we see how the pulse gets absorbed into the cavity leading and a corresponding phase change of the wave.
+This phase change also leads to destructive interference between the photon being emitted from the cavity and the reflection of the incoming photon.
+This leads to a dip in the photon wavefunction after the interaction.

 ## Expectation values

 In the previous example, only the state at the final timestep was shown.
 This shows the output wavefunction, but one might also be interested in intermediate states or expectation values.
-Expectation values can be outputtet from the solver by using the `fout` keyword.
+Expectation values can be outputted from the solver by using the `fout` keyword.
 As an example, we can get the number of photons in the cavity as a function of time by:

 ```@example tutorial
 n = (ad*a) ⊗ identityoperator(bw)